strapdata/elassandra/docs/elassandra/source/operations.rst

 Restoring a snapshot
 --------------------

-Restoring Cassandra SSTable and Elasticsearch Lucene files allow to recover a keyspace and its associated Elasticsearch indices without stopping any node.
+Restoring Cassandra SSTable and Elasticsearch Lucene files allows recovery of a keyspace and its associated Elasticsearch indices without stopping any node
-(but it is not intended to duplicate data to another virtual datacenter or cluster)
+(but it is not intended to duplicate data to another virtual datacenter or cluster).

 To perform a hot restore of Cassandra keyspace and its Elasticsearch indices :

-1. Close all Elasticsearch indices associated to the keyspace
+1. Close all Elasticsearch indices associated with the keyspace
-2. Trunacte all Cassandra tables of the keyspace (because of delete operation later than the snapshot)
+2. Truncate all Cassandra tables of the keyspace (because of delete operation later than the snapshot)
 3. Restore the Cassandra table with your snapshot on each node
-4. Restore Elasticsearch snapshot on each nodes (if ES index is open during nodetool refresh, this cause Elasticsearch index rebuild by the compaction manager, usually 2 threads).
+4. Restore Elasticsearch snapshot on each node (if ES index is open during nodetool refresh, this causes Elasticsearch index rebuild by the compaction manager, usually 2 threads).
 5. Load restored SSTables with a ``nodetool refresh``
 6. Open all indices associated to the keyspace

 Point in time recovery
 ----------------------

 Point-in-time recovery is intended to recover the data at any time.
-This require a restore of the last available Cassandra and Elasticsearch snapshot before your recovery point and then apply the commitlogs from this restore point to the recovery point.
-In this case, replaying commitlogs on startup also re-index data in Elasticsearch indices, ensuring consistency at the recovery point.
+This requires a restore of the last available Cassandra and Elasticsearch snapshot before your recovery point and then applies the commitlogs from this restore point to the recovery point.
+In this case, replaying commitlogs on startup also re-indexes data in Elasticsearch indices, ensuring consistency at the recovery point.

-Of course, when stopping a production cluster is not possible, you should restore on a temporary cluster, make a full snapshot, and restore it on your production cluster as describe by the hot restore procedure.
+Of course, when stopping a production cluster is not possible, you should restore on a temporary cluster, make a full snapshot, and restore it on your production cluster as described by the hot restore procedure.

-To perform a point-in-time-recovery of a Cassandra keyspace and its Elasticsearch indices, for all nodes in the same time :
+To perform a point-in-time-recovery of a Cassandra keyspace and its Elasticsearch indices, for all nodes at the same time :

 1. Stop all the datacenter nodes.
 2. Restore the last Cassandra snapshot before the restore point and commitlogs from that point to the restore point